-The principal signs and symptoms of overdose with furosemide are dehydration, blood volume reduction, hypotension, electrolyte imbalance, hypokalemia and hypochloremic alkalosis, and are extensions of its diuretic action.
+The principal signs and symptoms of overdose with FUROSEMIDE TABLET are dehydration, blood volume reduction, hypotension, electrolyte imbalance, hypokalemia and hypochloremic alkalosis, and are extensions of its diuretic action.

-The concentration of furosemide in biological fluids associated with toxicity or death is not known.
+The concentration of FUROSEMIDE TABLET in biological fluids associated with toxicity or death is not known.

 Treatment of overdosage is supportive and consists of replacement of excessive fluid and electrolyte losses.
 Serum electrolytes, carbon dioxide level and blood pressure should be determined frequently.
 Adequate drainage must be assured in patients with urinary bladder outlet obstruction (such as prostatic hypertrophy).

 Therapy should be individualized according to patient response to gain maximal therapeutic response and to determine the minimal dose needed to maintain that response.

 Adults--The usual initial dose of FUROSEMIDE TABLET is 20 to 80 mg given as a single dose.
 Ordinarily a prompt diuresis ensues.
 If needed, the same dose can be administered 6 to 8 hours later or the dose may be increased.
 The dose may be raised by 20 or 40 mg and given not sooner than 6 to 8 hours after the previous dose until the desired diuretic effect has been obtained.
 The individually determined single dose should then be given once or twice daily (eg, at 8 am and 2 pm).
 The dose of FUROSEMIDE TABLET may be carefully titrated up to 600 mg/day in patients with clinically severe edematous states.

 Edema may be most efficiently and safely mobilized by giving FUROSEMIDE TABLET on 2 to 4 consecutive days each week.